PFMassiani/ccf-pyspark/README.md

 ## Downloading the graphs

-To download some graphs the algorithm can be run upon, run in a terminal:
+To download the graphs described in the report, run in a terminal:
 ```
 wget -P /tmp http://snap.stanford.edu/data/web-Google.txt.gz
 gunzip /tmp/web-Google.txt.gz